ProbstenHias/LabCourse_OSM/README.md

 ### Run Webserver
     1. Navigate into the project folder, so that you are in the directory OSM.
     2. Build the project with command: go build ./src/mainWeb.go
-    3. Ron project with command: ./mainWeb {pathToFmiFile} {port}
+    3. Ron project with command: ./mainWeb {pathToFmiFile}
-    4. The GUI can be found at localhost/{port}
+    4. The GUI can be found at localhost/8081

 ### How to use GUI
-    - In your browser navigate to localhost/{port}
+    - In your browser navigate to localhost/8081
     - To set a starting point just click anywhere on the map
     - To create a ending point click anywhere on the map
     - Both points will snap to the closest point in water that was created in Task 3